Thunder Road (1958 film): Filming

+Music

 The film's theme song, "The Whippoorwill", was sung by Keely Smith in her role as a nightclub singer, and a different studio rendition by her was released as a 45 rpm single on Capitol Records.
-The film's opening song is "The Ballad of Thunder Road", sung by Randy Sparks, a different arrangement of which was recorded by Mitchum and released as a popular 45 rpm single, also on Capitol.
-Both songs were co-written by Mitchum.
+Mitchum wrote the music with lyrics by Don Raye.
+The film's opening song, also co-written by Mitchum, is "The Ballad of Thunder Road", sung by Randy Sparks, a different arrangement of which was recorded by Mitchum and released as a popular 45 rpm single, also on Capitol.

+Reception

+A contemporary review by "Whit." of Variety said it was "Burdened with an overage of dialog and an abundance of uneventful footage", but it had "plenty of fast auto action".

+In 2025, The Hollywood Reporter listed Thunder Road as having the best stunts of 1958.

 In popular culture

 Bruce Springsteen said at a 1978 concert that the name of his song "Thunder Road" had been inspired by seeing a poster of the movie, but he had not seen the movie.

-In the episode of Cheers titled And Coachie Makes Three, Sam and Coach watch the movie as part of a long-running tradition they have with viewing Robert Mitchum movies.
+In the episode of Cheers titled "And Coachie Makes Three", Sam and Coach watch the movie as part of their long-running habit of viewing Robert Mitchum movies.